 It’s important to remember that skiers and toboggans will be out in force (the hiking trail from Oeschinen Lake to Kandersteg is closed during winter for this reason).

-Keep your wits about you, wear appropriate footwear, and take essentials for the trip (water, snacks etc.).
+Keep your wits about you, wear appropriate clothing and footwear, and take essentials for the trip (water, snacks etc.).

 Downhill and cross-country skiers will be in their element; Lake Oeschinen is renowned for its trails and ski runs.
 There’s something for everyone – from nervous newbies to experienced families who spend every winter traversing the snow.